Monday, 27 February 2023

 Rich are Different Part VIII

 Dinah goes back to live in Mallingham, at the start of the War.
 She has her son George with her, but her older children and Tony Sullivan are at school or college.
 She grieves for Steve, but is worried that Cornelius may have found the deeds to the house.
-However, she hopes that he will be tied to America, with war happening.
+However, she hopes that he will be tied to America, now that the war has started.
 She is good friends with her solicitor, Geoffrey Hurst who lives in Norfolk and was her admirer years ago -.
+They both like sailing and have boats.
 She registers her boat with the government, in case it might be of use in the war.
-Then, after some months, Cornelius arrives in Mallingham.
-They talk and he tells her that he owns the house, but he would be prepared to bring her to America and set her up in business there, and he would manage to protect Mallingham if the Germans invade.
-She says the Germans wont be coming.
+Then, during the Phony war, Cornelius arrives in Mallingham.
+They talk and he tells her that he owns the house.
+He offers to bring her to America and set her up in business there, and he would manage to protect Mallingham if the Germans invade.
+She says the Germans won't be coming.
 However, she plays along with him and agrees to meet him in London in a day or so.
 She knows that he will ill treat her and that she cannot save Mallingham forever.
-Even if it survives the war, it may be commandeered by the Government and the post war world will not want great houses.
+It may be commandeered by the Government, and the post war world will not want great houses.
 She decides to destroy the house herself so that Cornelius cannot get his hands on it.
 She gets a call to say that the British army needs boats to rescue them from France, and she realises that this gives her a good excuse.
 So she leaves a radio on, which has a defective wire, and leaves Mallingham for the last time, to go away to sail off to France.

 Rich are Different Part VII

-Steve and Emily have gone to Paris for Steve to work in the bank there, and while they are there, he finally decides that his marriage was a mistake.
-He was fond of her, but her perfection began to irritate him and he hated himself for getting fed up with her.
-He has always been a heavy drinker and knew that staying with his wife would drive him to drinking even more.
+Steve and Emily have gone to Paris, for Steve to work in the bank there.
+They have had a second daughter, Lorraine, but Steve by then was realising that his marriage was a mistake.
+He was fond of his wife, but her perfection began to irritate him and he hated himself for getting fed up with her.
+He has always been a heavy drinker and he begins to realise that staying with his wife would drive him to drinking even more.
 He goes to London, and tells Dinah that he still cares for her.
-He takes a post at the London branch of the bank and Dinah who has been very lonely, alone wiht her 3 children, and she still cares about Steve.
-He tells her that he is finished with Emily and that he wants to marry her... and they decide to marry.
-Emily gives him a divorce but Steve's 2 sons are angry and upset at their father's leaving Emily, whom they love.
-In the end, Emily, who adores children, agrees to keep them with her, and Steve feels that it would only upset the boys for him to insist on them living with him and Dinah.
-He and Emily have 2 daughters as well, and he leaves the boys with his ex wife.
-Steve and Dinah get married, and Cornelius gives his partner a strong hint that he could ruin Steve's career by revealing how Steve covered up the deaths of Paul's murderers.
-Dinah suggests to her husband that he could set up a bank on his own, and that she's willing to fund him by sellng her make up business.
-He is delighted at first and says that he will take her into the bank as a partner, but that she will have to wait a while, as women dont become investment bankers.
+He moves to a job in the London branch of the bank.
+Emily accepts that the marriage is over, and returns to New York, with her children.
+Steve contacts sees Dinah who has been very lonely, alone with her 3 children.
+He tells her that he is finished with Emily and that he wants to marry her... so they make plans.
+Emily makes no trouble about a divorce, as she is a good kindly woman.
+However, Steve's 2 sons are angry and upset at their father's leaving Emily, whom they love.
+Emily, who adores children, agrees to keep them with her.
+Steve feels that it would only upset the boys for him to insist on them living with him and Dinah.
+So he leaves the boys with his ex wife.
+Steve and Dinah get married.
+Cornelius gives his partner a strong hint that he could ruin Steve's career by revealing how Steve covered up the deaths of Paul's murderers.
+Dinah suggests to her husband that he could get away from Cornelius by setting up a bank on his own.
+She is willing to fund him by selling her make up business.
+He is delighted at first and says that he will take her into the bank as a partner, but that she will have to wait a while, as it's not easy for him to put a woman into that role.
 Dinah is having another baby, so she is happy to stay home for a while and the new bank opens.
-However, Steve is still drinking a lot and the bank does not do as well as they had hoped.
-Within a couple of years, he has lost a lot of clients and Dinah is worrying about his drinking.
-She finally tells him that she loves him but if he doesn't stop drinking it is going to kill him and she walks out.
+Steve is still drinking a lot and the bank does not do as well as they had hoped.
+Within a couple of years, he has lost a lot of clients.
+Dinah is worrying about his drinking.
+She finally tells him that she loves him but if he doesn't stop, it is going to kill him and she walks out.
 Steve goes back to her and says he will go into a clinic, and that he wants to save their marriage.
-While he is in the clinic, Sam Keller, Cornelius' right hand man comes to London, and suddenly a picture appears in the paper of Steve outside the clinic.
+While he is in the clinic, Sam Keller, Cornelius' right hand man, comes to London.
+Suddenly, a picture appears in the paper of Steve outside the clinic.
 He gets drunk and drives off to confront Sam, and crashes his car.
 Dinah has closed down the bank and paid off her debts, and now she is called to Steve's bedside.
-He is dying, and tells her he was a fool to throw away all their happiness.
+He is dying, and tells her he has always loved her and that he was a fool to throw away all their happiness.
 He dies, and Dinah is kept busy with looking after her children and preparing for the war.
-Antony, Steve's second son, comes to stay, and tells Dinah that hes not happy in America and would like to live with her in England.
+Antony, Steve's second son, comes to stay, and tells Dinah that he's not happy in America and would like to live with her in England.

 Rich Are DIfferent Part VI

-Steve marries Emily, a year later, and Cornelius has become invovled with a widowed socialite who is 16 years his senior, Vivienne Coleman.
+Now back in New York, Steve marries Emily, a year later.
+Cornelius has become involved with a widowed socialite who is 16 years his senior, Vivienne Coleman.
+She is a cousin of the Da Costa brothers.
 He is infatuated with her and rushes into marriage.
-But within a year, he finds out that she married him for his money, and he sues for divorce.
+But within a year, he finds out that she married him for his money, and he sues for divorce, even though she is pregnant.
+He finds out that Vivienne was Stewart Da Costa's mistress and that later she was involved emotionally with Greg Da Costa.
+He tips off the ATF about Greg's smuggling activities.
+Greg is killed in a gun fight.
 It is a bitter divorce.
-Vivienne is pregnant and the press and society think poorly of Cornelius for fighing his older pregnant wife in the courts.
-Then, while he is unhappily struggling with the divorce, he falls in love with another socialite, who is around his own age, and who is married to a politican.
-Cornelius is desperately in love and Alicia leaves her husband who has married her for her money and takes her small son and moves in with Cornelius.
+Vivienne gets sympathy from the upper classes.
+The press, the gossip mags, and society think poorly of Cornelius for fighting his older pregnant wife in the courts.
+Then, while he is unhappily struggling with the bad publicity, he falls in love with another socialite, who is around his own age, and who is married to a politican, Ralph Foxworth.
+Cornelius is desperately in love.
+Alicia has been married very young and has discovered that her husband married her for her money.
+She now falls for Cornelius.
+She leaves her husband and takes her small son and moves in with him.
 She is pregnant by her husband, so America explodes with fascinated horror at this other scandal.
 Cornelius is able to justify his behaviour to himself, he loves Alicia.
 Her marriage was very unhappy.
 But her husband starts a custody battle for both children, and gets them.
 Cornelius pays him a large sum of money to give her a divorce and Alicia marries him.
 However, she is a very maternal woman.
 She has few friends, and is very dependent on her lover and her children, but now she has lost them.
-She and Cornelius plan to have a large family...
-Steve and Emily have a baby daughter, but Cornelius, visiting his sister, catches mumps from Tony, Steve's young son and he does not realise it at first but it leaves him infertile.
+Ralph refuses to sell his children.
+He says he was willing to accept money to divorce Alicia as she was a whore.
+But he won't give up his children.
+Alicia has another son, Andrew whom she has to give up to Ralph.
+The couple marry, and they plan to have a large family...
+Steve and Emily have a baby daughter, Rosemary, but Cornelius, visiting his sister, catches mumps from Tony, Steve's young son.
+He does not realise it at first, but it leaves him infertile.
 He and Alicia have 3 children between them but they will never have any more.
-He offers Alicia a divorce but she says no, she loves him and wanted his children, not anyone elses.
+He offers Alicia a divorce but she says no, she loves him and wanted his children, not anyone else's.
 The couple are both very much loners, and neither of them has ever had many friends, but they have each other.
-But Cornelius is badly shaken by his infertility.
-He throws himself into his work, but also becomes obsessed with Paul 's history.
-Paul had told him years ago that ALan Slade was his son, and now Cornelius wants to prove to himelf that that's true... so that maybe there is some slim hope that he himself can also father a son.
-He has always identified with Paul, since he lost his father young and his Mother like many of the Van zale women was too highbrow to suit his tastes.
-So he goes hunting for papers relating to Paul and finds a letter that Paul wrote to Dinah before is death, but never gave to her.
-In the letter Paul speaks of wanting to go to England with Dinah, and says that although Cornelius is his heir, he finds him cold and does not like him much.
+Cornelius is badly shaken by his infertility.
+He throws himself into his work, and also becomes obsessed with Paul's history.
+Paul had told him years ago that Alan Slade was his son, and now Cornelius wants to prove to himelf that that's true.
+He wants to believe that maybe there is some slim hope that he himself can also father a son.
+He has always identified with Paul, since he lost his father young.
+He loves his mother but she, like many of the Van Zale women, was too highbrow to get on well with him.
+So he goes hunting for papers and letters, relating to Paul and finds a letter that Paul wrote to Dinah before his death, but never gave to her.
+In the letter, Paul speaks of wanting to go to England with Dinah, and says that although Cornelius is his heir, he finds him cold and does not like him much.
 When he reads this, he is furious and hurt.
-He looked up to Paul and thought of him as a tough unsentimental man, now he has to see him as a middle aged man mooning over a younger woman, and a man who did not like him.
-He is badly shaken, and tells himself that some day, he will get back at Dinah for damaging his image of Paul.
+He looked up to Paul and thought of him as a tough unsentimental man, now he has to see him as a middle aged man mooning over a younger woman, and he is hurt that Paul did not seem to like him.
+He tells himself that some day, he will get back at Dinah for damaging his image of Paul.
 But as he's hunting through the papers, he finds the deeds to Mallingham and he realises that Paul still owned the house when he died, so it is now his property.
-He plans that soe day he will use this against her.
+He plans that some day he will use this against her.

 Rich Are Different Part V

-Steven is married with 2 sons, and like Paul is not a faithful husband.
+Steven is married with 2 sons, and like Paul, he is not a faithful husband.
 He is a bon vivant who likes to party and drink and play sports.
-When he has to go to London, in 1929 3 years after Paul's death, he thinks about Dinah and wonders if she might be up for an affair with him.
-He looks forward to going to London, as he and Cornelius are not getting on and the younger man is richer and more powerful than he is.
-Cornelius has essentially blackmailed him into having a leading role in the bank when he is very young, by reminding him that he knows of Steve's covering up the murder of O'Reilly... and the behaviour of Charley Blair.
-He tells Steve that if he's forced to go to the police about this issue, he will claim that he was not part of the covering up and that he was a scared kid who didn't know what to do when he found out about it.
-Steve plans on being in London alone while Caroline, his wife, stays in New York with the children but she wll follow on later.
+When he has to go to London, in 1929 - 3 years after Paul's death, he thinks about Dinah and wonders if she might be up for an affair with him.
+He looks forward to London, as he and Cornelius are not getting on and the younger man is richer and more powerful than he is.
+Cornelius has blackmailed him into having a leading role in the bank when he is very young.
+He has a hold on Steve because he has a tape of Steve's conversation with Blair.
+He knows of Steve's covering up the murder of O'Reilly... and the behaviour of Charley Blair.
+He tells Steve that if he's forced to go to the police about this issue, he will claim that he was not part of the covering up.
+He can say that he was a scared kid who didn't know what to do when he found out about it.
+So Steve agrees to his having a more prominent role in the bank.
+Steve goes to London alone.
+Caroline, his wife, stays in New York with the children but she will follow on later.
 Caroline does not like England and doesn't really want to go with him.
 Steve calls Dinah soon after his arrival, and they embark on an affair, as he hoped.
-He is touched by Alan, Paul's son, and gets interested in Dinah's cosmetics business which is doing very well.
-Dinah asks Steve if she should approach Cornelius now, to buy back Mallingham and Steve warily tells her that Cornelius is a far tougher customer than he had originally thuoght.
-He tells her that the deeds to the house seem to have been lost, and the odds are that with all his property, Cornelius will never find out that he is the legal owner of Mallingham and in due course, Dinah can leave it to her heirs.
-Dinah then tells him she's pregnant, and Steve tells her that he does not want her to have his child outside marriage, like Alan.. and that he will go home and talk to Caroline and get a divorce.
-Dinah realises that she made a mistake in having Alan out of wedlock and she's fond enough of Steve to think that marriage with him might be a happy one.
+He is touched by Alan, Paul's son, who is a bright little boy, and looks like Paul.
+Steve gets interested in Dinah's cosmetics business which is doing very well.
+Dinah asks Steve if she should approach Cornelius now, to buy back Mallingham.
+He warily tells her that Cornelius is a far tougher customer than he had originally thought.
+He tells her that the deeds to the house seem to have been lost.
+The odds are that with all his property, Cornelius will never find out that he is the legal owner of Mallingham and in due course, Dinah can leave it to her heirs.
+Dinah then tells him she's pregnant.
+Steve tells her that he does not want her to have his child outside marriage, like Alan.
+He says he will go home and talk to Caroline and get a divorce.
+Dinah has come to realise that it was a mistake in having Alan out of wedlock and she's fond enough of Steve to think that marriage with him might be a happy one.
 But she is aware that she underestimated Sylvia's hold on Paul...
-Steve plans to go back to the US to see his wife, and ask for a divorce, but Caroline wires to say she is ill, and he plans to go back but feels that he can't look for a divorce if she's ill.
-Caroline recovers but before Steve can go home, he and Dinah have a bitter row.
+Steve plans to go back to the US to see his wife, and ask for a divorce, but Caroline wires to say she is ill.
+So now, he has to put off the idea of divorce.
+Caroline recovers, but before Steve can go home, he and Dinah have a bitter row.
 The Wall St Crash happens and his twin brothers are caught in a financial scandal.
 Dinah tells him not to get drawn into the problems of the bank in New York, and to let his brothers sort out their own mess.
 They both get angry and she says that she loved him and wanted him to be her husband but he has always been a clumsy insensitive man with women.
-Angrily he retorts that Paul only had women to prove he wasn't gay.
-Steve angrily breaks up with her and returns to America, where the bank is in a mess, and the Crash has a terrible effect on the economy.
-He finds that his wife has just died, and he urgently goes to take care of his boys.
+Angrily, he retorts that Paul only had women to prove he wasn't gay.
+Steve breaks up with her and returns to America, where the bank is in a mess, and the Crash has a terrible effect on the economy.
+His twin brothers who are not very bright, have embezzled money.
+He also finds that his wife has just died, her cancer had returned.
+He goes to take care of his boys.
 Cornelius has not lost any of his fortune because he was rich enough to settle for conservative investments.
-Cornelius' sister Emily is a clever girl who is a few years his senior and she offers to help out with Steve's boys when his wife dies.
+Cornelius' sister Emily is a clever girl who is also very pretty.
+She is a little older than her brother.
+She had gone to look after Steve's sons when Caroline got ill again.
+Steve is very grateful that someone was willing to take care of them.
+He still feels bitterly angry at Dinah's criticisms of him, and is upset that he may never see the babies that she is expecting.

 Rich Are Different Part IV

-Dinah now has a small son, Alan Slade, who is about 2, and she convinces herself that Paul's asking her to come to New York means that they have a special relationship, even if neither of them wants a marriage. because of her father's marital history, Dinah has always been uneasy with the idea of marriage though at times she wonders if she did the right thing in having Alan outside wedlock.
-However, her business is doing well and she has enough money to shield him....
+Dinah now has a small son, Alan Slade, who is about 2, and she convinces herself that Paul's asking her to come to New York means that they have a special relationship, even if neither of them wants a marriage.
+Because of her father's marital history, Dinah has always been uneasy with the idea of marriage though at times she wonders if she did the right thing in having Alan outside wedlock.
 On her arrival in America, she's shocked at how ill Paul looks.
-She and he renew their affair, but she then sees Sylvia at a party and realise that Paul is in love with his wife and that she is never going to be more than his mistress.
-During her time in New York, she studies the cosmetic business and makes friends with some of Paul's people including his best friend, Steven Sullivan, who is a partner in the bank.
-She becomes friendly with Terrence OReilly, who is still working for Paul but not as his close aide, and she becomes suspicious that there are enemies surrounding Paul.
-Accidentally, she reads a letter from one of the Da Costa sons to Terence, mentioning an anti bank protest which is due to take place the following day.
-Frightened, she calls Paul but only get Sylvia.
+She and he renew their affair and they enjoy their times together.
+She meets a lot of people in New York, and likes the place.
+However, she goes to a party where she sees Sylvia with Paul.
+She realises that Paul is in love with his wife and that she is never going to be more than his mistress.
+During her time in New York, she studies the cosmetic business and makes friends with some of Paul's people, including his best friend, Steven Sullivan, who is a partner in the bank.
+She becomes friendly with Terence O'Reilly, who is still working for Paul.
+She becomes suspicious that there are enemies surrounding Paul.
+To make matters worse, she meets Elizabeth Clayton, who reveals to her that Paul has epilepsy.
+She is shocked because she had always believed that Paul was honest with her.
+Then when she is visiting Terence's apartment, she accidentally comes across a letter from one of the Da Costa sons to Terence, mentioning an anti bank protest which is due to take place the following day.
+It seems as if more than an anti bank protest is going to happen.
+Frightened, she calls Paul, but only gets Sylvia.
 She is embarrassed but tells Sylvia to tell Paul not to go to the bank the next day...
 Sylvia thanks her and politely wishes her bon voyage and she does try to persuade Paul not to go to work that day.
-The following day, Bruce Clayton, the son of Paul's long term American mistress, who has been a family friend for years, comes to the bank and asks to see Paul.
+However Paul insists on going to the office.
+He leaves with Steve Sullivan.
+When they get to the office, Bruce Clayton, the son of Paul's long term American mistress, who has been a family friend for years, comes and asks to see Paul.
 He is part of the anti bank protest, and he is left wing.
-Paul says he is never too busy to see his young friend, and lets him in and suddenly, Paul is shot by a Russian member of the protest.
+Paul says he is never too busy to see his young friend, and lets him in, dismissing his bodyguard.
+Suddenly, Paul is shot by a Russian member of the protest.
 Bruce shoots the Russian.
-Steve Sullivan realises there must be a conspiracy to kill Paul, and that members of the bank must be involved or Kraskov could not have gotten into the bank, and hidden there till he could shoot his target.
+Steve Sullivan realises there must be a conspiracy to kill Paul.
+He knows that members of the bank must be involved or Kraskov could not have gotten into the bank, and hidden there till he could shoot his target.
 He spends a lot of time trying to make sure that rumours of an inside job do not get out, but he tells Sylvia that he will look for Paul's killers, even if he cannot bring them to legal justice.
 Steve narrates the next part of the book; he is several years Paul's junior and regards him as a patron and big brother...He does not share Paul's intellectual interests but they enjoy each other's company.. and he is more intelligent than he appears to be.
-He is the one who ends up dealing with Cornelius, who has inherited Paul's share of the bank and is surprised when Cornelius tells him that he wants to go into the bank and learn the business, and not go to college.
-Steve finds that Cornelius is tougher than he expected... and more determined to do things his way.
-He works with him but is wary of him.
-Bruce Clayton commits suicide after a year or so, and leaves a note saying that he had made himself believe that the assassination of Paul was justified because of his wealth, but he now feels guilty.
-He refers to others being in on the conspiracy.
+He is the one who ends up dealing with Cornelius, who has inherited Paul's share of the bank.
+He is startled when Cornelius tells him that he wants to go into the bank and learn the business, and not go to college.
+Steve finds that Cornelius is tougher than he expected...
+He is only 18 but he's very determined to do things his way.
+Steve is now very wary of him.
+Bruce Clayton commits suicide after a year or so.
+He leaves a note saying that he had made himself believe that the assassination of Paul was justified because of his wealth, but he now feels guilty.
+He refers to others being in on the conspiracy, but does not name anyone.
 Steve finally ends up working with Cornelius to take the law into his own hands and bring the killers to a vigilante justice.
-He finds out that the conspiracy to kill Paul came about because Charley Blair, one of the partners, had money troubles and had embezzled money from his yacht club.
-The others were the Da Costa brothers, Bruce Clayton and O'Reilly, but Blair was able to let the assassination gain entry to the bank.
-Steve knows that he can't bring them to court as it would destroy the bank, but he has a confrontation with O'Reilly and Blair and Charley Blair shoots O'Reilly, tries to shoot Steve and kills himself.
+He finds out that the conspiracy to kill Paul came about because Charley Blair, one of the partners, had money troubles.
+He had embezzled money from his yacht club.
+He had asked Paul for help and Paul refused.
+The other conspirators were the Da Costa brothers, Bruce Clayton and O'Reilly.
+Blair was the one who was able to let the assassin gain entry to the bank.
+Stewart Da Costa had been killed in a gun incident by a detective whom Paul had sent to watch him, and this adds to Greg Da Costa's anger against Paul, so he took part in the plot.
+O'Reilly left New York after Paul's death and moved to South America, but he contacted Sylvia later in hopes that she would become his wife.
+Steve knows that he can't bring them to court as it would destroy the bank.
+But he gets O'Reilly to come to New York, by getting Sylvia to invite him.
+Then he has a confrontation with O'Reilly and Blair.
+Charley Blair shoots O'Reilly, tries to shoot Steve and kills himself.
 Steve covers it up, and hopes that this will be the end of things.
-However, he is wary of having let Cornelius whom he thinks of as a kid, in on what happened.
-He keeps in touch with Dinah occasionally, and she tells him she wants to buy back her house from the Van Zale estate, which she had been planning to do when Paul was killed.
+However, he is afraid that letting Cornelius in on the whole thing was a mistake.
+He keeps in touch with Dinah occasionally, and she tells him she wants to buy back her house from the Van Zale estate.
+She had been planning to do this when Paul was killed.
 He tells her to wait a while...but the deeds of the house do not turn up..

 the Rich are Different Part III

-Sylvia accidentally gets a bill for a silver christening mug, which Paul had bought as a gift for Dinah's baby son.
+Sylvia accidentally gets a bill for a silver christening mug, which Paul had bought as a gift for Dinah's son, Alan.
 She confronts her husband who tells her that he had never promised her fidelity, but that he did not mean for his young English mistress to get pregnant.
 Sylvia is angry and upset, and it creates a rift between her and Paul.
-Then to her amazement, Terence OReilly, her husband's aide who has always seemed a very dull young man, tells her that he knew of Paul's affair in 1923 and that he himself cannot understand why he should get mixed up with a young plain woman when he had Sylvia.
+Then to her amazement, Terence O'Reilly, her husband's aide who has always seemed a very dull young man, tells her that he knew of Paul's affair in 1923.
+He says he cannot understand why he should get mixed up with a young plain woman when he had Sylvia.
 She is startled to find that O'Reilly has been harbouring a secret passion for her, and even more surprised to find that she is a little attracted to him.
 But she tells herself that she loves Paul.
-However, she had always believed that he played straight with her and now that illusion is being shaken.
+However, she had always believed that while he was unfaithful, he played straight with her and now that illusion is being shaken.
 Paul becomes more absorbed in his work, and more distant.
 Terence pushes things further by passing on a note from Dinah to Sylvia, and she realises that Paul has been lying to her even more, that he is still in touch with Dinah.
-When they are argue about this, Paul suddenly collapses and has an epileptic fit.
-Sylvia realises then that this has been the secret that her husband has been hiding all his life, the reason why he wont have more children.
-She waits till he comes around, thankful that noone saw his collapse.
-When he recovers he tells her that his epilepsty has been his shameful secret all his life.
-He had been well for a long time but a few years earlier, when Vicky died in childbirth, he had another attack.
-He was furiously angry with Jason, Vicky's husband who had mocked him as a boy for his fits, and he fitted the banker up so that it looked as if Jason had made a serious mistake in dealing with a client, and that would push him to resign from the bank.
-However, Jason killed himself and Paul, had had another attack, from guilt.
-He could not forgive Da Costa for, as he saw it, causing Vicky's death by letting her get pregnant... and he begins to fear that he is getting deeper and deeper into a blood stained life.
-Sylvia understands that that was partly why he had a lot of mistresses, to distract him from his worries about his illness and the problems that it led him into.
-Paul tells her that he has lied and done wrong in order to wreak his revenge on Jason, and that O'Reilly as his closest aide knows that he has a lot of dark secrets.
+When they are arguing about this, Paul suddenly collapses and has an epileptic fit.
+Sylvia realises then that this has been the secret that her husband has been hiding all his life, the reason why he is distant and why he won't have more children.
+She waits until he comes around, thankful that noone saw his collapse.
+When he recovers, he tells her that his epilepsy has been his shameful secret all his life.
+He had had it in childhood but had become fitter and had been well for many years.
+However a few years earlier, when Vicky died in childbirth, the shock caused him to have another attack.
+He was furiously angry with Jason, Vicky's husband who had mocked him as a boy for his fits.
+He also blamed Jason for letting Vicky get pregnant and causing her death.
+So he plotted against his colleague... making it look as if Da Costa had made a serious mistake in dealing with a client, and that would push him to resign from the bank.
+He only meant to shame him and drive him to an enforced retirement, in Florida.
+Jason killed himself instead.
+Paul had had another attack, from guilt.
+He could not forgive Da Costa for, as he saw it, causing Vicky's death.... and he begins to fear that he is getting deeper into a blood stained life.
+Sylvia understands that that was partly why he had mistresses, to distract him from his worries about his illness.
+Paul tells her that he has lied and done wrong in order to wreak his revenge on Jason.
+Worse, O'Reilly, as his closest aide, knows that he has lied to portray Jason as incompetent and that a lot of his life is based now on lies.
 He wants to fire O'Reilly but the man knows too much.
+He promotes him to a better job, where he does not have to see him as much, but is worried about him.
 Paul is grateful for Sylvia's loyalty, and tries to go on with his life, but his health has been undermined by the strain of the last few years.
-He fears another epileptic attack, and fears even more that he would have to give up his work and he'd be wondering if people would snigger if he had an attack.
-His depression has an effect on him sexually and while he and Sylvia had usually had a good sex life, he now cannot make love to her.
-After a while, she tells him that she realises that he cant get over hs sexual problems alone - it would help him if he had someone who didnt know about his illness who would make him happy for a time.
+He fears another epileptic attack, and fears even more that he would have to give up his work.
+His depression has an effect on him sexually and while he and Sylvia had had a good sex life, he now cannot make love to her.
+After a while, she tells him that she realises that he can't get over his sexual problems alone - it would help him if he had someone who didn't know about his illness who would make him happy for a time.
 She tells him to send for Dinah.

 Rich Are Different Part II

-Paul meets Dinah, who tells him that he could help her, if he wanted to, if he could lend her enough money to buy her manor house and repair it, and some money to start up a cosmetics business.
+Paul meets Dinah, who tells him that he could help her, if he wanted to.
+She needs someone to lend her enough money to buy her manor house and repair it, and money to start up a cosmetics business.
 She learned about making perfumes from an old Indian Ayah and she believes that she could make a decent living if she had a start.
-Paul buys the house, and Dinah promises to buy it from him when she is making money.
+Paul buys the house, and Dinah promises to buy it back from him when she is making money.
 Paul finds her amusing, and she is only 21, so her youth stimulates him.
 He seduces her and they start an affair, and he agrees to fund her in her business venture.
 Dinah falls in love with him, though he is a lot older than her and married.
 He is intelligent and well read, and a talented businessman to boot.
 However, to Paul's horror, she tells him that she sees nothing wrong with having a child outside marriage, in the modern world.
-He says he doesnt want children.
+He says he doesn't want children.
 He lost his only daughter Vicky, and never wanted to have any more after that.
-Dinah becomes pregnant, and Paul cannot persuade her to have an abortion.
+Dinah however, wants a child, and becomes pregnant, and Paul cannot persuade her to have an abortion.
 However, he then gets word from the US that business rivals are causing trouble and he will have to go home.
 He leaves Dinah but she has convinced herself that he loves her and will come back some day.
-Back in the US, Paul has to deal with trouble from the sons of Jason Da Costa, who were his daughter Vicky's stepsons.
-He goes back to his wife, Sylvia, who is a gentle beautiful woman who adores him and has made up her mind to put up his affairs, in order to hold onto her marriage.
-Sylvia is lonely because Paul does not want children and she herself in any case has not been able to carry children and has had several miscarriages.
+Back in the US, Paul has to deal with trouble from Jason Da Costa's sons, who were his daughter Vicky's stepsons.
+He goes back to his wife, Sylvia, who is a gentle beautiful woman who adores him and has made up her mind to put up his affairs, in order to stay married to him.
+She had been married before and widowed.
+Sylvia is lonely, because Paul does not want children.
+But she herself has had several pregnancies that all ended in miscarriage.
 Paul also tells himself he really must try and get to know Cornelius, his great nephew who is his nearest male heir.
-Cornelius lives in a provincial city, in the Mid West, with his mother, stepfather and sister and Paul has been thinking for ages that the boy might be able to cope with inheriting the bank and being very rich, but he must get to know him and see if he is tough enough to cope.
+Cornelius lives in a provincial city, in the Mid West, with his mother, stepfather and sister.
+Paul has been thinking for ages that the boy might be able to cope with inheriting the bank and being very rich, but he must get to know him and see if he is tough enough to cope.
 So he invites the 14 year old boy to New York.
 Sylvia likes him.
 He is handsome, well brought up and charming, and she wishes he were her son.. but he does not share any of Paul's intellectual interests.
-Paul thinks however that the boy is tough and strong minded, and that he is intelligent enough to learn about banking and seems keen on the idea.
+Paul thinks that the boy is tough and strong minded, and that he is intelligent enough to learn about banking and seems keen on the idea.
+Cornelius has some of Paul's ruthless qualities - and he hates Veletria, Ohio, the provincial city where he has been brought up.
+It is boring and his mother and sister who are both intellectuals, bore and irritate him.
+He is delighted at his visit to New York and being taken up by his uncle, and seeing the exciting world of great wealth where he lives.

 The Rich are DIfferent, by Susan Howatch

 This is one of Howatch's family sagas, set in 20th Century America and England.
-She wrote several before she started to write about the Church of England.
+She wrote several before she started to write her series about the Church of England.
 The story is loosely based on the history of Cleopatra, Julius Caesar, and Mark Antony.
 Dinah Slade, the Cleopatra figure, is the daughter of a landowner in East Anglia.
-She wants to hold onto her family home, Mallingham, when her father died, leaving her with nothing but debts.
+She wants to hold onto her family home, Mallingham.
+Her father died a while before, leaving her with nothing but debts.
 She decides to set up a business and make money but she needs cash to start up and to buy the house from her infant brother who was the male heir.
 Paul Van Zale is a middle aged American investment banker, in the glory days of the 1920s, when millions were being made on the stock exchange.. and banking was unregulated.
 He comes from a branch of an Old Money family in New York, but he himself went through a period of being very poor.
-As a young man he went to college in England and made a girl pregnant.
+His father did not leave much money, but at the age of 18, Paul went to college in England.
+He liked England and loved Oxford, but he met a working class girl and got her pregnant.
 He wanted to do the right thing and married her, then found that his richer relatives would not help him to get a start in business, unless he divorced his pregnant working class wife.
 Paul found that his wife, Dolly had married him because she thought that all Americans were rich, and he becomes much more cynical about life and women.
 He manages to get a low ranking job in a Jewish bank and makes a little money on the stock exchange.
-His wife has a daughter, Vicky, and then dies giving birth to another child, who also dies.
-Paul gives his loyalty to his Jewish employers, who have been kind to him, and he works his way up in the bank, while his daughter is looked after by his own elderly mother... who like many upper class New Yorkers is not favourable to Jews.
-However, he knows that he can only go so far in a Jewish bank - and in the end, he marries the daughter of a man who has a small investment house and sets up in his own bank.
+His wife has a daughter, Vicky, and then dies giving birth to a second child, who also dies.
+Paul gives his loyalty to his Jewish employers, who have been kind to him, and he works his way up in the bank, while his daughter is looked after by his own elderly mother... who like many upper class New Yorkers, is not favourable to Jews.
+However, he knows that he can only go so far in a Jewish bank.
+He works out a plan and marries Marietta Chalmers, whose father owns a small investment house and has no son to inherit.
+Paul sets up in his own bank.
 He takes in as partner a distant relative, Jason Da Costa, and is very successful.
 However, he is not a happy man.
-Paul has remarried, but his only chld has died in childbirth, and his third wife while he is very fond of her, is not that close to him.
-He has always been a womaniser, and when Dinah hears that he is in London, she decides to try and meet him and see if he would help her to start up her own business.
+He gets a divorce from Marietta, and marries a young upper class widow, Sylvia Woodard.
+But his only child, Vicky has died in childbirth.
+He is very fond of Sylvia but she and he are not very close.
+He has always been a womaniser.
+When Dinah hears that he is in London, she decides to try and meet him and see if he would help her to start up her own business.
 She has heard that he is interested in British history and literature, and she has a valuable book that she uses to get him to take notice of her.

 Available on Amazon by Nadine Sutton